LisbonLisboaPortugal.com

 Tourist attractions along the route: 9) Praça do Comércio 10) Pink Street 11) TimeOut Food market 12) Museu Nacional de Arte Antiga 13) LxFactory 14) Santo Amaro docks 15) Capela de Santo Amaro 16) MAAT museum 17) Museu dos Coches 18) Mosteiro dos Jerónimos 19) Padrão dos Descobrimentos 20) Torre de Belém

-If you have either app already installed on your phone and have used them before, Uber and Bolt are the recommended means of travel to Belem.
+There are two ride-hailing apps in Lisbon, Uber and Bolt, with both offering very similar services.
+If you have either app already installed on your phone and have used them before, these are the recommended means of travel to Belém.

 Advice: When ordering an Uber or Bolt, always try to choose a pick-up point free from heavy traffic, and somewhere the driver can easily see you.
 There are many complex one-way systems in central Lisbon, and if the driver misses you they may have to take a long route to return to you.